Upcoming Virtual Workshop: Narrative Marketing at the Grassroots Level

 Ife Alaba

-Ife Alaba is a dynamic professional in the entertainment and film industry, based in St. John’s, Newfoundland.
-With a multicultural upbringing spanning Nigeria and South Africa, Ife brings a rich, global perspective to her work.
-She has made significant contributions to both local and network productions, showcasing a keen eye for talent and a commitment to crafting authentic, inclusive stories.
+Ife Alaba, a dynamic professional in the entertainment and film industry, currently resides in St. Johns.
+With a multicultural background being born in Nigeria and growing up in South Africa, Ife has made significant contributions to productions, specializing in background casting for both local and network shows.
+Her discerning eye for talent, evident both on and off-camera, has crafted authentic and inclusive portrayals in storytelling.

 Jenn Brown is a respected leader in the arts with 20 years of experience driving sustainable growth in the not-for-profit cultural sector.
 In 2025, Atlantic Business Magazine recognized her as one of Atlantic Canada’s 25 Most Powerful Women in Business.
 In 2024, Jenn was nationally recognized by Business / Arts as one of 25 leaders shaping Canada’s next wave of artistic development, and honoured with the Circle of Distinction – Equity at Work Award by YWCA St. John’s.
 As Executive Director of Canada’s longest- running women’s film festival, she has played a pivotal role in transforming it into a thriving platform for underrepresented voices.
 Under her leadership, the St. John’s International Women’s Film Festival has received the inaugural Premier’s Medal for the Arts, the Boundary Pusher Award from the St. John’s Board of Trade, and was named by USA Today as one of the top ten film festivals worth traveling to.